Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

    3. Add the generated **“google-service.json”** to the project and set up the project and module level gradle files.
    For more information, see [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup#console).
    4. Verify that Firebase server key is configured in the Campaign instance.
-   5. To verify, click _Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_.
+   5. To verify, click _Adobe Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_.
-   6. Launch the mobile app and verify that the push channel settings status is _Android key set up success_.
+   6. Select the mobile app from the list and verify that the push channel settings status is _Android key set up success_.

    ![alt text](https://github.com/shivam-tomar-sde/aep-sdks-documentation/blob/push-troubleshooting-document/.gitbook/assets/android_server_key.png "Server key configuration in Android.")